 Romeo and Juliet

-The two demons left after they whispered something in the corner.
-Luckily, she had the apartment for herself for the rest of the day and she could finally take a shower without being scared that someone would enter and wreak havoc.
+The two demons left shortly after they heard Zoe wake up.
+With Iaosur and Eneizar gone, she could finally breathe in an empty house.
+She had the apartment for herself for the rest of the day and she could finally take a bath without being scared that someone could barge in.
 Zoe was ready to get in the bathtub and relax for a while when the bell rang.
 She ignored it once, twice, but that person was very stubborn.
 She had no choice but to grab the towel and get out.

 “What?”
 She almost growled at the intruder.

-On the other side was Mark who had a wide smile spread on his face, making her powerless in front of her neighbor.
+On the other side was Mark who had a wide smile spread on his face, making her powerless in front of his optimism.

 “Is there something urgent that I need to know?”
 Zoe continued in a softer tone as she opened the door wider for the guy to enter.

-Mark looked around her place unconsciously.
-He noticed a few differences from last time; there was a pillow on the couch and the living looked messier than before; the atmosphere overall was different and a bit tense.
+Mark looked around her place, throwing an eye here and there.
+He noticed a few differences from last time; for example, there was a pillow on the couch and the living looked messier than before; the atmosphere overall was different and a bit tense.

 “I, Luke and a few friends want to go camping this week,” Mark started, his eyes still wandering her living room.

 She was in nothing but a robe and she was craving for that warm bath.
 Zoe’s mind was anywhere but a camping trip.

 “And?”
 Her tone wasn’t optimistic for what he wanted to ask her.